Connect with others who understand.

 In recent years, lupus research and new treatment options have greatly improved the lupus survival rate.
 Since the 1990s, the five-year survival rate for lupus has been over 90 percent.
 Between 85 percent and 90 percent of people live more than 10 years after their diagnosis, and 75 percent of people live at least 20 years.
 Similar survival rates have been reported in countries around the world.

 The Lupus Foundation of America reports that about 90 percent of people living with lupus are women.
-However, an article in the journal Rheumatology cites that lupus is often more severe in men, leading to worse outcomes and reduced life expectancy compared to women with lupus.
+However, an article in the journal Rheumatology suggests that lupus is often more severe in men, leading to worse outcomes and shorter life expectancy compared to women with lupus.

-In a 2023 study comparing outcomes for men and women with lupus, researchers found that the five-year survival rate was 95 percent for women and 83 percent for men.
+In a 2023 study in Scientific Reports that compared outcomes for men and women with lupus, researchers found that the five-year survival rate was 95 percent for women and 83 percent for men.
 Additionally, men in this study were more likely to have serious heart problems and kidney failure compared to women.

-Researchers don’t understand why lupus can be more severe in men compared to women.
-However, men may find it more difficult to get a lupus diagnosis because of the assumption that this condition primarily affects women.
+Researchers don’t understand why lupus can be more or less severe depending on your sex.
+However, according to the Lupus Foundation of America, men may find it more difficult to get a lupus diagnosis because of the assumption that this condition primarily affects women.
 This can lead to delays in diagnosis, which are also associated with worse outcomes in lupus.
 According to Trends in Urology & Men’s Health, being male is linked to a higher risk of worse outcomes.

 Lupus symptoms typically develop between the ages of 15 and 44.
 However, children and older adults can also develop lupus.